 We believe in great value internet service for everyone, so we have designed nbn™ internet plans to suit all users and households operating on any budget.
 When MATE is your nbn™ provider you stay in control of your costs with simple, straight forward options.
-Choose your peak time download speeds ranging from 10mbps through to the ultra fast 83 mbps and stay uncapped for life.
+Choose your typical busy period download speeds (7pm-11pm) ranging from 19mbps through to the super fast 208 mbps and stay uncapped for life.
 Yep, you read that right.
 You stay uncapped for life.

 All of our packages are in easy, plain spoken value and include unlimited data and $0 set up fee when you have your own nbn™ ready modem.
 Don’t worry if you haven’t got a modem, though, because we’ll throw a pre-configured one in for an easy $165 and get you online in no time.

 If you are already a mate with us then we can improve your nbn™ options with phone plan inclusions.
 Give us a buzz and one of our friendly, Australian based support staff can walk you through all of our rollout plans and how including a mobile SIM in one of our bundles can add even more value.
 You can also choose to include a home phone option with your nbn™ bundle.

 what nbn™ plan do I need?